eme22/spotify-notifications-steam/SPOTIFY_SETUP.md

 1. Launch Steam with the Millennium plugin loaded
 2. The plugin will attempt to authenticate automatically if credentials are cached
-3. If authentication is needed, use the control panel (Ctrl+Shift+S to toggle visibility)
+3. If authentication is needed, open the control panel via the Millennium settings interface
 4. Click "Authenticate Spotify" - this will open your browser for OAuth
 5. Click "Start Monitoring" to begin tracking your Spotify playback
 6. You'll receive Steam notifications when new songs start playing